[Chapter Sixteen: Twilight—AD 536]

 We immediately see in the introduction of the female pope a tension between, on the one hand, an obvious attempt to make the deck acceptable to the religious authorities by replacing the primary pagan God with the head of the established Church, and on the other, the age old symmetry, rarely openly expressed but powerful nonetheless, of the great God with the great Goddess.
 The tenacity with which Zeus maintains his foothold opposite Hera, despite his possession, in the guise of Indra and later Yahweh, of the east, is another sign of the archetypal nature of this symmetry.
 That the very presence of the Pope in the deck should be taken, in spite of the clearly artificial nature of the Popess, as evidence of the late introduction of the deck is further evidence of the unconscious need to deny the presence of Graves' White Goddess herself in the deck.
 In 1725, under papal pressure, the Pope himself, along with the rest of the four card sequence, was replaced by one of four Moors or Satraps....
 Whatever the ultimate meanings of the Hierophant and Priestess, the dispute over their true identities may be seen as a record of a real life struggle for control of the human mind.
 The recent reemergence of the Tarot into popular culture marks another episode in the age old battle between exoteric religion and esoteric symbolism.

 The implication here is that the pope (the real pope, not the Tarot card) is a continuation of the ancient concept of God on earth, a modern form of the supposed incarnation of the Sun God who sat on the throne of Egypt.
-In this regard, he represents the Father, as the popess represents the rather murky concept of the Holy Ghost, the peculiar Christian modification of the Mother found in the ancient pre-Christian trinity of Father, Mother, and Son—or Sun, Moon, and Comet.
-This will become clear in the chapter on Guglielma of Bohemia, where we will see the gradual emergence of the concept of the incarnation of the Holy Ghost into the historical world through the medium of the Visconti family of Milan.
+In this regard, he represents the Son, as the popess represents the Son's wife, transformed by the Church into the rather murky concept of the Holy Ghost.
+This will become clear in the sections on Guglielma of Bohemia in Chapter Nineteen, where we will see the emergence of the idea of an incarnation of the Holy Ghost into the modern world through the medium of the Visconti family of Milan.

 As for precisely when Joan would have ruled, the latest possible date for the end of her reign would have been late September of 855, at least according to coins that show both Benedict III and Emperor Lothair I, the latter having died on the 28th of that month.
 One should understand, however, that Benedict supposedly became pope, after the reign of what the orthodox call an antipope, that is, Cardinal Anastasius of St. Marcellus, on the 29th.
 So that what we have here are coins, minted no-one knows when, bearing images of two men: according to the orthodox chronology, one of whom was not what he was purported to have been when the coins were made.
 The rejoinder to this, as found in the Catholic Encyclopedia and elsewhere, is that Benedict was "recognized" as pope before his official coronation, or that no one knew Lothair had died when the coins were issued.
 More likely, Benedict actually became pope, after being released from prison, as a direct result of the death of Lothair.
 Anastasius was, after all, the candidate of the so-called imperial party, supported by the Holy Roman Emperor himself.
 One has to wonder exactly how much earlier Benedict was "recognized" as pope.
 The images on the coin suggest that it was minted before Anastasius became pope, when Lothair was very much alive and Benedict had not yet been removed by the emperor's representative.